• facebook

 Read time 9 minutes

-When a new version is installed, the existing system files on the C: drive are replaced with the files specific to the updated version.
-In simple terms, a version upgrade entails a complete reformatting of the C: drive to incorporate new system files required by the upgraded platform.
-However, it’s worth mentioning that this update does not impact data stored on local storage drives like D or E. Occasionally, due to configuration changes or unexpected situations, some documents, pictures, and other crucial data may inadvertently be deleted from your local drives.
-Additionally, in some cases, users may store important files on the C: drive, and a version update can result in the permanent deletion of those files from the system.
-Storing data on the C: drive increases its vulnerability to deletion.
-Data loss can occur due to a Windows update or drive corruption.
-In such instances, it’s essential to know how to recover files from corrupt drives.
+Whenever a new version is updated, the existing system files on the C: drive gets replaced with the new files associated with the updated version.
+In simple terms, a version upgrade formats the C: drive completely to add new system files that are going to be used by the newly upgraded platform.
+However, the version update doesn’t affect the data on local storage drives such as D or E. Sometimes due to configurational changes or unexpected situations, some of the documents, pictures, and other important data may get deleted from your local drives.
+Also, there are cases where users tend to keep some of their important files in C: drive, a version update can delete those files permanently from your system.
+Keeping your data in C: drive makes it more prone to deletion.
+Data loss can occur due to a Windows update or corruption in drives, in such scenarios you must know how to restore files from corrupt drives

 Now, you are aware about all the possible risks of losing data, it is time to discuss methods to recover lost files after Windows update.